Recycling deals

 • “Missing feature” might suggest when the feature is expected to ship

-When to accept the default:
+When to accept the suggested:

 If you don’t have specific information about when circumstances will change, the default is a reasonable starting point.
 It’s based on typical patterns for that type of loss.